Will The Elder Scrolls 6 Be An Xbox Series X Exclusive? The Future Of Bethesda Exclusivity Explained

 Before we dive right in, I do want to reference a comment made by Xbox boss Phil Spencer.
 With Bethesda and id Software being among the studios under the ZeniMax umbrella, the fate of many epic franchises remains unclear.
 When asked about the future of exclusivity, Spencer mentioned that the team is honoring the pre-agreed PlayStation 5 timed exclusivity for games like Ghostwire and Deathloop, but all IPs going forward would be on a case by case basis.

 With new IPs like Starfield, it would make sense to make those games exclusive to Xbox Series X/S and PC because those are brand new communities that can be built from the ground up.
 As mentioned in the above video, Starfield also fits that space adventure niche that Halo currently resides in.
 Given the decline of the Halo fanbase and Infinite's mixed reception, Starfield is poised to fill a gap that could be left behind.
+It will be an exclusive, I can promise that.

 New IPs versus history